dept-it-smit/dept-it-smit/README.md

 Assets

-# About Sikkim Manipal Indtitute of Technology
+# About Sikkim Manipal Institute of Technology

 The first view of Sikkim Manipal Institute of Technology (SMIT) is awe inspiring and more than enough to motivate any one to be a part of this beautiful, resort like campus nestling on the banks of River Teesta in the verdant hills of East Sikkim.